Millikan’s oil drop experiment: overview

 Robert Millikan conducted an experiment in 1909 to measure the charge of an electron.
 He devised an apparatus to observe electrically-charged droplets of oil between two horizontal plates that had a potential difference of several thousand volts applied across them.

 The oil droplets were sprayed from an atomiser into an upper chamber.
-In the space between the plates, the air were ionised by X-rays, causing the oil droplets to acquire electrons and become negatively charged as they fall and traverse through the air between the plates.
+In the space between the plates, the air were ionised by X-rays, causing the oil droplets to acquire electrons and become negatively charged as they fell and traversed through the air between the plates.
 Millikan then performed a few tasks and observed the motion of the oil droplets through a microscope.

 Next ArTicle: Task 1